Adelaide Fringe: 2013–2020: Annual, 4 weeks

-Heather Croall, 2015–2020
+Heather Croall, 2015–present

 In February 2015, Heather Croall came on board as CEO and Festival Director.
 More than A$13 million worth of tickets were sold, made up of more than 536,000 tickets sold across 376 venues, resulting in an increase of 20% compared to the previous year.

 Ticket sales for the 2016 Adelaide Fringe Festival rose 12% on the previous year, with more than 600,000 tickets sold.
 More than 1,100 performances were staged across 430 venues.
 British comedian Alexis Dubus vowed not to perform in future Adelaide Fringe Festivals, citing his reason as the festival being driven by larger venues, which attract crowds who buy drinks instead of show tickets, leading to poor ticket sales and cancellations for shows.
 (However, he returned to the Adelaide Fringe Festival in 2018.)

 In April 2016, the "Made in Adelaide" initiative was announced by the state government, which provided funds totalling A$55,000 to support nine acts taking their work to the Edinburgh Fringe, to help build connections between the two festivals.
 In August 2016, the Fringe began an official partnership with the Edinburgh Fringe Festival.
 Among the acts was a live audio drama of Matthew Reilly's 1998 book Ice Station.

 In November 2016, CEO Croall spoke of the need for better marketing to attract more tourists, and ways to help ensure that artists received a decent share of income.

 The start date of the 2017 festival was postponed by a week to 17 February, with the March long weekend falling on weekend four of the festival, instead of the last weekend.
 It was in 2017 that it became the largest arts festival in the Southern Hemisphere, and the second largest Fringe in the world.

 Adelaide Fringe 2018 once again broke all records, attracting 2.7 million people in attendance across free and ticketed events, including 100,000 for the Opening Night Street Party (which replaced the opening night Parade) and 505,000 for the Parade of Light digital projections onto the buildings along North Terrace on every night of the 31-day festival.
 More than 6,900 artists performed in 1,231 events across 442 venues.
 Box office revenue reached A$16.6 million from 705,761 tickets sold (up 7 per cent).
 The event also saw a greater share going into artists' pockets, after A$1 million of funding from the state government enabled the Fringe to abolish inside charges for artists with tickets under $35, and to halve those for all others.
 The move was praised by artists, including Dubus, who returned with a new show that year.

 Records were again broken in 2019, with attendance by tourists increased by 72% on the previous year (possibly a consequence of increased interstate marketing), a total of nearly 3.3 million attendances, and A$95 million in estimated expenditure.
 7000 artists participated in 1326 events.
 The reach of Fringe has been pushing further out of the boundaries of Adelaide, into regional centres.